by Jimmie O’Chutt

 Or, move to Berea, Ohio, and teach your cat to walk with a tail light after dark.
 It’s the law for all the animals in this state.
 What shall those with no tails do?
 Things like that are better left unsaid.

 So, here they are, the top nine most peculiar cat laws around the globe.
-Some of them sound awkward or even funny, but it’s evident that all of them were designed to protect our pets.
+Some of them sound awkward or even funny, but it’s evident that all of them were designed to protect our pets in some way.

 Do you have anything to add to this list?
 Don’t hesitate to share thoughts in the comments!